6502bench

 Digging Deeper

-This tutorial will walk you through some of the fancier things SourceGen can do.
+This part of the tutorial will walk you through some of the fancier things SourceGen can do.
 We assume you've already finished the basic features tutorial, and know how to create projects and move around in them.

 Start a new project.
 Select Generic 6502.
 For the data file, navigate to the Examples directory, then from the Tutorial directory select "Tutorial2".